Akhil (film)

-Akhil: The Power of Jua is a 2015 Indian Telugu-language action fantasy film directed by V. V. Vinayak and produced by Nithin and M. Sudhakar Reddy under Sresht Movies banner.
+Akhil: The Power of Jua is a 2015 Indian Telugu-language fantasy action comedy film directed by V. V. Vinayak and produced by Nithin and M. Sudhakar Reddy under Sresht Movies banner.
 The film stars Akhil Akkineni and Sayyeshaa in their debut.
 The film features score composed by Mani Sharma with soundtrack by Anup Rubens and S. Thaman.
 Vinayak wrote the screenplay from the story given by Veligonda Srinivas along with dialogue by Kona Venkat.
 Releasing on 11 November 2015 amidst huge hype and expectations, the film was a commercial failure.

 Plot

 The story begins thousands of years ago with a voice narrating how the Earth would face destruction in the future due to the powerful UV rays of the Sun.
 Few saints in India foresee this destruction and make a sphere with the most powerful metals which possess an immense power that absorbs the harmful UV rays hence it protecting the Earth.
 Since it has to be placed at the Earth's equator, they give the sphere to a tribe in Congolia, Africa.
 They leave from there by warning them that it should be kept at the Earth's equator during every Solar eclipse.
 If they miss even one of the eclipses, then the earth should face major destruction.
 The African tribe names the Sphere Jua (Name of the Sun in Africa).
 Now the story moves to the present day, where a Russian don is plotting to capture the Jua so that he will have the solution when the world is in destruction and thinks he can rule the world.
 For this, he seeks the help of an Indian don.
 The Indian don sends his henchmen to the tribe to get the Jua, but Bodo, a young graduate of the tribe, takes it and escapes.